-A total of 122 rock samples were collected by Liberty Gold personnel and transported to the ALS sample preparation facility in Elko, Nevada.
+Between 2017 and the effective date of the Black Pine Technical Report, a total of 454 rock samples were collected by Liberty Gold personnel and transported to the ALS Minerals' ("ALS") sample preparation facility in Elko, Nevada.
 Sample weights were generally between 1 and 2 kilograms.
-The samples were crushed to 70% at -2.0 millimeter, split to obtain a 250-gram subsample, and the subsample was pulverized to 85% at -75 microns.
+The samples were crushed to 70% at -2.0 millimetres, split to obtain a 250-gram subsample, and the subsample was pulverized to 85% at -75 microns.
 The pulverized splits were shipped by ALS either to their assay laboratory in Reno, Nevada or North Vancouver, B.C., where in both cases gold was determined by 30-gram fire assay with an AA finish (method code Au-AA23).
 Separate 1.0-gram aliquots were analyzed for 51 major, minor, and trace elements by ICP-AES and MS following aqua-regia digestion (ALS method code ME-MS41).